 - interdisciplinary and internationally focused research degrees at the heart of the social sciences

-Research in the social sciences at Sussex covers all the major social sciences disciplines, and a number of specialist interdisciplinary areas in which Sussex has an international reputation, including childhood and youth studies, European studies, gender studies, global health, human rights, international development, international education, migration studies, and science and technology policy research.
+Research in the social sciences at Sussex covers all the major social sciences disciplines, and a number of specialist interdisciplinary areas in which Sussex has an international reputation, including childhood and youth studies, conflict and security, European studies, gender studies, global health, human rights, international development, international education, migration studies, and science and technology policy research.

 Sussex hosts a prestigious Economic and Social Research Council Doctoral Training Centre, one of only 21 in the country.
 All postgraduate research degrees are underpinned by our commitment to provide the highest-quality research training, informed by cutting-edge research, and taught by established academic staff whose work is internationally recognised in their field.

 Research training draws on established research-led Masters degrees, a number of which are recognised as research training pathways into doctoral research.

 Sussex research in the social sciences is particularly recognised for its high level of impact in policy fields.
 This is reflected in a high degree of interaction with UK Government departments and international organisations in these fields, including two major research centres funded by the Department for International Development on migration and poverty, and access to education.
 We also host the ESRC Social, Technological and Environmental Pathways to Sustainability (STEPS) Centre.